exaexa/ShinySOM/README.md

 Not directly, all visualisation in ShinySOM is optimized for on-screen viewing.
 You can get high-quality prints of any produced data using the standard R tools (e.g. `ggplot`); an example of that is available in [the tutorial](TUTORIAL.md).

+### Is there any support for the more common embedding algorithms, like tSNE, UMAP or trimap?

+In the interactive environment, the used visualization&embedding method is required to be very fast in order to be useful.
+We currently use EmbedSOM, because it can deliver a good embedding in several seconds (moreover, the SOM computation is shared with clustering).
+On the contrary, tSNE and UMAP usually take several minutes even on relatively small datasets.

+Outside of ShinySOM, you may apply any dimensionality reduction algorithm to the data in an exported dataset.
+You can use e.g. the `ExportDF` function from the API to get the raw cell expression data in datasets, which can be used as input of tSNE or UMAP.
+(See the tutorial for more information on API use.)

 ### How to turn on the SIMD support?

 You need EmbedSOM installation compiled with the matching compiler flags; ShinySOM will automatically use the result.
 See [EmbedSOM documentation](https://github.com/exaexa/EmbedSOM) for details.
 The expected speedup of SOM building and embedding ranges between 3x and 20x, usually around 5x.